blueriver/MuraAngularDecoupled/README.md

 The intergration is entirely done with Mura.js installed as an npm within the and project while running Mura's official docker container.

+## Mura Version

+You must use Mura 7.1.323 of higher

 ## NPM
 https://www.npmjs.com/package/mura.js